2-way lighting, switch

 - Be away from shadingshade, such as trees or buildings.

 Sometimes it is difficult to completely avoid shadesshaded areas.
-The priority should be to avoid shades shade during the sunny hours sunniest hours of the day (generally 10am to 16pm).
+The priority should be to avoid shades shade during the sunny hours the sunniest hours of the day (generally 10am to 16pm).
 Remember that the positions position and sizes of shadows change with the seasons.

 Solar Panel Position